acolombo11/minimap-view/README.md

 }
 ```

-Another option is, since it's only one file, to import [MinimapView.kt](minimap-view/src/main/java/eu/acolombo/minimap/MinimapView.kt) directly in your project.
+Another option is to copy the single file [MinimapView.kt](minimap-view/src/main/java/eu/acolombo/minimap/MinimapView.kt) directly in your project.

-This library is AndroidX only, if you are still using Support libraries you can either migrate your app to AndroidX or you can contribute by downgrading the dependencies and subitting a pull-request, which will be merged in a different branch.

 ### Get started
 Add the minimap in your layout customizing the properties you need: